lsprangers/lsprangers.github.io/docs/dsa/6. binary search/index.md

 Result: Returns index 0 (arr[0]=2), which is the first element $\ge$ 2.

 ### Upper Bound (Last Valid X)
-This is the flip scenario of [Lower Bound](#lower-bound-first-valid-x), and so in this scenario we set `low = mid` and `high = mid - 1`
+This is the flip scenario of [Lower Bound](#lower-bound-first-valid-x), and so in this scenario you set `low = mid` and `high = mid - 1`

-This is because there can be multiple `mid` that satisfy the result, but we want to find the last one so we keep shrinking / dragging search space to the right
+This is because there can be multiple `mid` that satisfy the result, but you want to find the last one so you keep shrinking / dragging search space to the right

 mid calculation being `low + high + 1` also ***prevents an infinite loop, and is vital***